gmarmstrong/vim-muse/README.md

 # `vim-muse`

 `muse` is Vim plugin for writing poetry and prose.
-It was originally written as a rhyming assistant and syllable counter for the [UGAHacks](http://ugahacks.com/) 2018 hackathon.
+It was originally written (named `rhymer`) as a rhyming assistant and syllable counter for the [UGAHacks](http://ugahacks.com/) 2018 hackathon.

 You can the find documentation in `doc/muse.txt`, or by entering `:help muse`